 What can you eat (and not eat) on the Budwig diet?

 If you’re considering the Budwig diet, you’ll be eating a lot of flaxseed oil and cottage cheese, as the polyunsaturated fat from these specific sources will help prevent cancer cells from spreading.
 But the diet will also heavily feature fruits, vegetables, and fiber-rich foods.
 This diet focuses on fruits, vegetables, and other whole foods, so any processed meats and refined grains should be avoided.
-Those following this diet should also steer clear sugar, butter, hydrogenated oils, and tea and coffee.
+Those following this diet should also steer clear of sugar, butter, hydrogenated oils, and tea and coffee.

 You will also want to be sure and drink plenty of water on this diet.
 High doses of flaxseed can actually lead to a bowel obstruction if you’re not properly hydrated.
 Also, flaxseed may also interact with some prescription medications, so chat with your physician before increasing your flaxseed consumption.